‘Smart guns’ promise to keep guns out of the wrong hands - NewsBreak

 “I mean, my coffee pot is smarter than my firearm,” Chandler said.

-But just like with any gun, Chandler pointed out there are some risks.What to know about 5G cell service, how it affects you, planes and diplomacy
+But just like with any gun, Chandler pointed out there are some risks.Sign up for FOX40’s Daily Newsletter

 “I mean, just like a mechanical firearm — if it doesn’t go off when you want it to, you could under stress be hurt,” she said.
 “And just like the mechanical firearm goes through all the reliability (checks) to make sure it’s gonna work, we’re putting this gun through that same set of reliability tests.”